|Help your audience better understand you and what you're saying.|

 - Point the 4th arrow by your 'Leave Meeting' button

-The bright-coloured sticky and bold, black arrow combination will guide you to the correct location every time.
+This advice seems basic when you've been on a gazzilion calls.
+However, in the heat of the moment, the bright-coloured stickies and bold, black arrow combination will guide you to the correct location every time.
+Think of them as visual anchors.

 Vocal Delivery - Speak Up, Speak Out